 Danielle Madore owns Rimfire Kennels in Amboy, N.Y.
-She says redbones aren't a common breed throughout the U.S.—they come in at No. 143 on the AKC's 2019 most popular breeds list—so many people might not have had the pleasure of their company.
+She says redbones aren't a common breed throughout the U.S., so many people might not have had the pleasure of their company.
 "They're a medium-energy breed with moments of high energy.
 Because they're primarily a hunting dog, they can be excitable, and that's where the high energy comes in," Madore says.

 A redbone coonhound's temperament, unflappable and friendly with his family, is laser-focused when he's on a night hunt or involved in field events such as water races, bench shows, and hunt tests.
 These training activities play to a redbone's natural instincts: He was bred specifically to accomplish these challenges.